uutzinger/BioMedicalSensorBoard/README.md

 ## Sensor Systems

+Bio Analog Front Ends (AFE) have a high level of integration and are used when possible.
+Analog Devices and Maxim as well as Texas Instruments manufacture such AFEs.

+Analog Devices overview of all their Bio Front Ends.
+Texas Instruments over of all their Bio Front Ends.
+The AFEs measure the singals listed below.
+In general, physiologic signals are slow with low frequency content compared to other electric signals but weak and needing significant amplification and suppression of background.

-### Common Physiologic Paramters
+### Common Phyiologic Measurements

 **Biopotentials** are created by electric fields due to ion gradients primarily over muscle cells and neurons.
 Skin resistance is attenuating the measurable signal requiring electrical amplification.

-**Bioimpedance** measures body and tissue impedance by injecting oscillating current through electrodes and measuring the resulting voltage.
-The frequency response is indicative of electrical tissue composition.

-**Optical Absorption** is measured with light passing through the body and tissue at different optical wavelengths extracting optical absorption properties of tissue constituents such as hemoglobin.
-Variation in concentration occurs during blood pressure propagation.
-Background such as melanin and scattering affect these readings and can reduce signal strength.
-When measuring with more than two wavelenghts, additional Hemoglibin species can be detected, however most common sensor elements support two wavelenghts.

-**Temperature** is a simple measurement for increased metabolism which can be caused through viral or bacterial load as a defense mechanism to lower viral replication but also due to hyperactivity of cancer or exercise.

-**Sound** is emitted as a result of mechanical activity such as heart deformation during muscle contraction, closure of valves or blood turbulence causing pressure gradients, abdominal muscle contractions, and airflow resulting in pressure wave propagation through the body.

-### IC Manufactureres for Bio Analog Front Ends (AFE)
-Below are two companies manfacturing integreated bio front ends.

-1) [Analog Devices](https://ez.analog.com/webinar/m/presentations/2742) overview of all their Bio Front Ends.
-2) [Texas Instruments](https://www.ti.com/data-converters/integrated-special-function/medical-afes/biosensing-afes/overview.html) over of all their Bio Front Ends.

-Below are the commonly measured signals using electronic analog front ends.
-In general, physiologic signals are slow with low frequency content compared to other electric signals but weak and needing significant amplification and suppression of background.

-- Biopotentials
 - Electro Cardio Gram (ECG); heart muscle acticity
 - Electro Mio Gram (EMG); any muscle activity
 - Electro Occulo Gram (EOG); eye movement
 - Electro Encephalo Gram (EEG); brain neural activity

-- Bioimpedance
+**Bioimpedance** measures body and tissue impedance by injecting oscillating current through electrodes and measuring the resulting voltage.
+The frequency response is indicative of electrical tissue composition.

 - Whole Body Impedance Analysis (BIA) or Total Body Composition (TBC)
 - Segmental Body Impedance (smaller regions of the body).
     - Respiratory Rate (RR)
     - Lung Composition (LC)
     - Pulmonary Edema (PE)
 - Galvanic skin response (GSR), Skin Conductance Level (SCL) or Electro dermal activity (EDA)as a result of physiologic arousal

-- Optical Plethysmo Graphy
+**Optical Absorption** is measured with light passing through the body and tissue at different optical wavelengths extracting optical absorption properties of tissue constituents such as hemoglobin.
+Variation in concentration occurs during blood pressure propagation.
+Background such as melanin and scattering affect these readings and can reduce signal strength.
+When measuring with more than two wavelenghts, additional Hemoglibin species can be detected, however most common sensor elements support two wavelenghts.

 - Pulse Plethysmo Graphy (PPG); detecting pressure waves passing beneath the sensor, non contact heart rate and pulse propagation
 - Blood Oxygenation
 - $SPO_2$ Pulse Oximetery, oxygen saturation

-- Temperature
+**Temperature** is a simple measurement for increased metabolism which can be caused through viral or bacterial load as a defense mechanism to lower viral replication but also due to hyperactivity of cancer or exercise.

 - External skin temperature
 - Internal temperature

-- Sound
+**Sound** is emitted as a result of mechanical activity such as heart deformation during muscle contraction, closure of valves or blood turbulence causing pressure gradients, abdominal muscle contractions, and airflow resulting in pressure wave propagation through the body.

 - Heart sounds (S1, S2)
 - Blood vessel sounds induced by blood pressure cuff, als know as Korotkoff sounds
 - Lung sounds
 - Bowel sounds

-- Environment
+**Activity**

 - Acceleration, Gyration, Mangnetic field
+- Barometric Pressure
+- GPS

+**Respiration**

+- Air Flow
 - Humidity, Temperature
 - Pressure
 - Light level
-    - $CO_2$ concnetration
+- $CO_2$ concentration
 - Particulate matter concentration
 - Presence of Volatile Organize Compounts
 - Presence of Carbion Monoxide

+**Cellular Structure**

+**Analyte Concentrations**

-### Sensor Board Solutions
+# Sensor Solutions
-In this project we developed measurement board for the following categories:
+We developed the following solultions:

 - [Potential ECG](ecg.md) Electro Cardiogram Solutions
 - [Impedance](impedance.md) Bio Impedance Solutions